spsforks/QB64-Wiki/ERL.md

 * If the program does not use line numbers, then ERL returns 0.
 * Use [_ERRORLINE](_ERRORLINE) to return the actual code line position of an error in a QB64 program.

 ## Example(s)

-## Example(s)
 Using a fake error code to return the line number position in a program.

 ```vb